To succeed in a competitive landscape, tech companies have to understand their options for protecting intellectual property (IP).

 Trade secret protection can only apply to information that has been kept confidential.
 Therefore, if you need to publicly discuss how your invention works, a patent is the best way to maintain a competitive or defensive edge.

-For example, you might need to discuss your invention at a conference or as part of your sales process.
+For example, you might need to discuss your invention at a conference or as part of your marketing efforts.
 With a patent, you can prevent others from copying what you’ve shared, and warn your competitors that, if they develop a competing product, they could face a patent infringement suit.

 It’s possible that after going to the trouble to protect your invention as a trade secret, you then discover that somebody else has patented your invention.
 Worse yet, you could end up facing a patent infringement suit for something you developed but failed to patent!

 Trade secrets do not prevent others from using your work; they only prevent others from finding out about your work through improper means.
-If a competitor could independently invent or reverse engineer your work, consider pursuing patent protection instead.
+If there’s a reasonable chance that a competitor will independently invent or reverse engineer your work, consider pursuing patent protection instead.

 In some cases, your product may be viable in the market for only a short time (if the rate of technological change in your industry is very high, for instance).